m1ma0314/CSE185Group16_TeeSnee/README.md

 [BACK TO TABLE OF CONTENTS](#toc)

 The only required input to `my_tsne` is a cell x gene matrix data file.
 Users may additionally specify the options below:
-* `-p PERPLEXITY`, `--target_perplexity PERPLEXITY`: specify perplexity between 5 and 50.
+* `-p PERPLEXITY`, `--target_perplexity PERPLEXITY`: specify target perplexity.
 If specified, the `tsne` function will calculate similarities matrix based on specified perplexity value and generate t-SNE plot.
 Higher perplexity value is associated with tighter clusters in the final output plot.
 Otherwise, the `tsne` function use `perplexity=100` by default.
 * `-z ifzipped`, `--zipped`: unzip dataset file if this argument is specified.
 By default, the datafile is viewed as unzipped and will be converted into matrix for further processing.
 * `-o FILE`, `--output FILE`: Write output to file.
 By default, output is written to `tsneplot.png`